Canary Wharf's home-building bet in London's financial hub builds a buzz

 While some Londoners baulk at the prospect of living in the city's East End, once more famous for slums than skyscrapers, Canary Wharf's development is likely to appeal to overseas professionals unperturbed about living outside the city centre.

-Songbird is also counting on its cheap rents to lure the creative industries - media, technology and telecommunications firms - away from their traditional base around London's Old Street, and the developing hub around King’s Cross, soon to be home to Google.
+Songbird is also counting on its cheap rents to lure the creative industries - media, technology and telecommunications firms - away from their traditional base around London's Old Street, and the developing hub around King’s Cross, soon to be home to Google (GOOG.O).

 The so-called TMT sector is famously footloose in its search for premises at good value and has already driven up demand for office space in London.